LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Elementa/Helioclasm.md

 ---

-A Helioclasm's body appears to be a swirling mass of living flame, with hues ranging from golden yellow to deep crimson.
-Its form dances and shifts, leaving trails of searing sparks in its wake.

-The air around the Helioclasm shimmers with intense heat, creating a stifling atmosphere for any who draw near.
-Its presence alone can ignite flammable materials in close proximity.

-Immune to conventional fire-based attacks, the Helioclasm draws strength from the sun's energy.
-It can walk through lava flows and survive in the heart of volcanic eruptions unscathed.

-As the Helioclasm moves, it leaves behind a trail of scorched earth and smoldering embers.
-Its passage is marked by a wake of destruction, leaving behind a landscape transformed by intense heat.

-When provoked, the Helioclasm can unleash devastating bursts of solar energy, sending forth searing beams of light and heat capable of melting even the sturdiest of materials.
+The Helioclasm is a mesmerizing elemental of unquenchable fire, its body a swirling maelstrom of living flame ranging from golden yellows to deep crimsons.
+As it moves, it leaves behind trails of searing sparks and scorched earth, a blazing dance that transforms the very landscape.
+The air around it shimmers with stifling heat, capable of igniting flammable materials on mere proximity.
+Impervious to conventional fire-based assaults, the Helioclasm draws strength from the sun, enabling it to stride through lava flows and stand unscathed amidst volcanic eruptions.
+When roused, it releases bursts of solar energy, sending forth searing beams that can melt even the hardiest of materials.
+In the presence of direct sunlight, its power magnifies, endowing it with greater strength, speed, and mastery over its fiery dominion.